AI in the Post-Davos 2026 Landscape

 The corporate sector had already begun acting on that conclusion well before the forum convened.
 Microsoft's twenty-year power purchase agreement for the restarted Three Mile Island reactor in Middletown, Pennsylvania (site of the worst commercial nuclear accident in US history) — capable of powering between fifteen and twenty hyperscale data centres at full consumption, had already set the basis, with Meta at the same time announcing the expansion of three nuclear facilities and the reopening of an Illinois reactor.

-At Davos, uranium developers were making an argument: if technology firms intend to anchor the AI build-out in nuclear power, they may eventually need to move upstream and help secure uranium supply in the same way automakers once moved to secure battery minerals before the EV boom.
+At Davos, uranium developers were making the argument: if technology firms intend to anchor the AI build-out in nuclear power, they may eventually need to move upstream and help secure uranium supply in the same way automakers once moved to secure battery minerals before the EV boom.
 The implication is that data-centre investment is now a question of fuel security as well.

 The AI infrastructure race is slowly becoming a uranium story, and the companies that recognize that earliest will have secured a supply-chain advantage that no amount of software optimization can replicate.